deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "You're kidding."

 Sean cleared his throat and looked away.
-"Only, like…a little."
+"Only, like...a little."

 Ava snorted and dropped the curtain back so she could soap up and rinse off.

-Sean clearly thought he was being quiet when he muttered '*this is so weird…*'
+Sean clearly thought he was being quiet when he muttered '*this is so weird...*'

 "Why?"